A Quick Guide to Men's Wedding Band Styles

 3. Concave - The surface of the ring curves inward toward the middle.
 This ring style is much less common and can be a great way to stand out from the crowd.

 As for detailing, you can enhance the ring with carvings, engravings, small balls of metal called milgrain, and even diamonds.
-That’s right, men can wear diamonds too!
+That’s right, men can wear diamond wedding bands too!
 For the men of simpler tastes, there’s always the choice of going with a more traditional, classic style without all the bells and whistles of carvings and stones.

 Wait, Didn’t You Mention Wood?

-Wood rings have some additional styles and characteristics.
-They can feel more comfortable due to the fact that they are lighter than metal rings.
+Wood rings have some additional styles and characteristics not found in metal rings.
+They can feel more comfortable due to the fact that they're lighter than metal rings.
 Whereas some metals can be weighty and cold, wood has a natural warmth to it.
-Due to the variety of wood types and other materials which can be inlaid into wood rings, they can have a range of unique styles that really stand out and tell a story.
+Due to the variety of wood types and other materials which can be inlaid into wood rings, they can have a range of styles that really stand out and tell a story.

 - Primary Wood - The primary wood is the wood that makes up the majority of your ring.
-Depending on your preferred style, there may be several kinds of wood used, from local hardwoods to whiskey barrel woods and historic woods.
+Depending on your preferred style, there may be several kinds of wood used, from local hardwoods to whiskey barrel woods and even wood from the decks of historic American battleships.

 - Lining Wood - This is an optional component but it is for anyone who would like the lining (interior side) of their wedding band to be made of a different wood than the primary wood.
 This is a great way to provide some contrast in your ring or build on a theme to make the ring uniquely yours.